-9 The digital pathology committee welcomes revised guidance from the College on home 10 reporting, a topic of particular significance given the escalating interest in digital reporting 11 and flexible working.
-This highlights the need for those reporting digital specimens, 12 regardless of location, to complete and document a period of training and a personal 13 validation procedure in digital reporting.
-For remote reporting, the validation process 14 should be completed using the display that the pathologist intends to use remotely.
+The digital pathology committee welcomes revised guidance from the College on home reporting, a topic of particular significance given the escalating interest in digital reporting and flexible working.
+This highlights the need for those reporting digital specimens, regardless of location, to complete and document a period of training and a personal validation procedure in digital reporting.
+For remote reporting, the validation process should be completed using the display that the pathologist intends to use remotely.

-15 With regard to the practice of digital pathology from home, it is also important that the 16 reporting pathologist and their employer understand and document the specifications and 17 limitations of the hardware used for home reporting (particularly in terms of display 18 screen).
-It is not yet clear what minimum specifications are required for primary diagnosis 19 with digital pathology, and more research is needed in this area.
-Pathologists should be 20 aware that the brightness and resolution of the display can affect the quality of the image, 21 as well as ease of use.
-More challenging diagnoses can be difficult on lower-guality 22 displays.
-The scope of home digital reporting should be clearly defined, with particular 23 differentiation made between primary diagnosis, secondary review/multidisciplinary team 24 (MDT) review and immunohistochemistry/auxiliary test review, which bear different levels 25 of risk.
-A risk evaluation should be performed to determine the types of case suitable for 26 home reporting, and those that should be reported onsite, or deferred to glass.
+With regard to the practice of digital pathology from home, it is also important that the reporting pathologist and their employer understand and document the specifications and limitations of the hardware used for home reporting (particularly in terms of display screen).
+It is not yet clear what minimum specifications are required for primary diagnosis with digital pathology, and more research is needed in this area.
+Pathologists should be aware that the brightness and resolution of the display can affect the quality of the image, as well as ease of use.
+More challenging diagnoses can be difficult on lower-quality displays.
+The scope of home digital reporting should be clearly defined, with particular differentiation made between primary diagnosis, secondary review/multidisciplinary team (MDT) review and immunohistochemistry/auxiliary test review, which bear different levels of risk.
+A risk evaluation should be performed to determine the types of case suitable for home reporting, and those that should be reported onsite, or deferred to glass.
+The risk evaluation should include consideration of the location of home reporting, whether this is a fixed or variable location, within the UK or beyond when medicolegal and GDPR issues may need to be taken into account.